Two new international 78prm collections have been added to the historical sound recordings archive in Special Collections.

-The second collection contains about 350 commercial 78rpm discs from Central, Eastern, and Southern Africa, mostly popular music from the 1950s and 1960s.
+The second collection, the African 78rpm collection, contains about 350 commercial 78rpm discs from Central, Eastern, and Southern Africa, mostly popular music from the 1950s and 1960s.
 African 78rpm discs, which are even more rare and difficult to find than Turkish recordings, are among the most sought-after of all 78rpm discs.
 Almost no institutional collections of original commercial African recordings from this era exist in the United States.
 The collection was acquired from Greg de Villanova, a French-Brazilian DJ and music producer based in Paris.

 Both collections will be cataloged and digitized in the coming months.